Fuchai/MayoExperiments/domainadapt/longitudinal/README.md

 #### Adapt longitudinal data
 We are no longer dealing with time series, since the signals are very sparse.

+* I am going to turn a time series to be longitudinal, insert arbitrary blanks that do not contain any information.

+* At the moment, all the inputs will have te same input lenghts.
+Insertion of longitudinal blanks will need to be arbitrary in the end, but right now, I will insert a fixed number of blanks at sampled locations.

 #### Deal with multi-faceted data
 We are no longer dealing with a single data type.
 This is a mix of many different types of data.
 Somehow everything needs to be projected onto the same dimension and be considered together.